-Mario Antonio Palacios Palacios/ Frederick Bergmann, Jr. / Joseph Vincent / Joseph Joel John / German Alejandro Rivera Garcia / Rodolphe Jaar
+Mario Antonio Palacios / Frederick Bergmann, Jr. / Joseph Vincent / Joseph Joel John / German Alejandro Rivera Garcia / Rodolphe Jaar

 The Violation: Mario Antonio Palacios Palacios, Frederick Bergmann Jr., Joseph Vincent, Joseph Joel John, German Alejandro Rivera Garcia, and Rodolphe Jaar were involved in the export of ballistic vests classified under ECCN 1A613 to Colombia and Brazil for suspected use in an assassination plot in Haiti.
 According to court documents, several of the defendants and other co-conspirators met in April 2021 in South Florida to discuss regime change in Haiti and support for an aspiring Haitian political candidate.
 After that meeting, a list of equipment and weapons needed for the regime change operation was shared, which included rifles, machine guns, tear gas, grenades, ammunition, bulletproof vests, and other weapons and equipment.
 In May 2021, the political candidate contracted for equipment needed to support his "private military" forces in Haiti.
 His private forces included about 20 Colombian nationals with military training who were recruited to assist in the operation and provide security.
-Rivera Garcia led the Colombian group.
 It is alleged that the political candidate conspired with others to ship 20 ballistic vests for use by his private military forces from South Florida to Haiti on June 10, 2021.
 The vests were shipped without the required export license from BIS and without the required EEI filings.
 On July 7, 2021, several individuals arrived outside President Moïse's residence, some of whom were wearing ballistic vests.
 They entered the President's home and killed him, according to the allegations.
-This case resulted from a joint investigation conducted by OEE's Miami Field Office, the Federal Bureau of Investigation, Defense Criminal Investigative Service, and Homeland Security Services.
+This case resulted from a joint investigation conducted by OEE's Miami Field Office, the Federal Bureau of Investigation, Defense Criminal Investigative Service, and Homeland Security Investigations.

 The Penalty: On May 30, 2024, Mario Antonio Palacios Palacios was sentenced to life in prison, supervised release for life, and a \$300 special assessment.
 On May 30, 2024, Frederick Bergmann, Jr. was sentenced to 108 months in prison, three years of supervised release, and a \$200 special assessment.
 On February 9, 2024, Joseph Vincent was sentenced to life in prison, supervised release for life, and a \$300 special assessment.
 On December 19, 2023, Joseph Joel John was sentenced to life in prison, supervised release for life, and a \$300 special assessment.
-On December 19, 2023, Joseph Joel John was sentenced to life in prison, supervised release for life, and a \$300 special assessment.
 On October 27, 2023, German Alejandro Rivera Garcia was sentenced to life in prison, supervised release for life, and \$300 special assessment.
 On June 5, 2024, Rodolphe Jaar was sentenced to life in prison, supervised release for life, and a \$300 special assessment.
 The sentencings included \$6,170,784 in restitution, the payment obligation to be shared among all six of the defendants.
 Five additional defendants have been charged with conspiracy to provide material support and resources to a conspiracy to kidnap or kill outside the United States, resulting in death; providing material support and resources to a conspiracy to kidnap or kill outside the United States, resulting in death; and conspiracy to kill or kidnap a person outside the United